dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 Another example which uses actual data set reports:

     R{BfMAe6Itzgt.ACTUAL_REPORTS} / R{BfMAe6Itzgt.EXPECTED_REPORTS}

+An example which uses an existing indicator would look like this:

+    N{Rigf2d2Zbjp} * #{P3jJH5Tu5VC.S34ULMcHMca}

 Expressions can be any kind of valid mathematical expression, as an
 example: